Baker & Graze - Cheltenham

 I ordered a sausage sandwich on sourdough, and D ordered crushed avocado with bacon & eggs on sourdough toast.
 I can see why they’d serve everything on sourdough, I’ll be back in a heartbeat to buy a loaf, I’ve never tasted bread as good as that in a restaurant.

 The plates were full of colour, flavour, perfectly size and cooked to perfection.
 D’s avocados were ripe & bright, the eggs had a fantastic ooze when cut into, and the bacon was crisp.
 The sandwich I ordered was equally as satisfying, herby little sausages and fresh crusted bread.
-I had a lovely pot of loose leaf tea, and D had a coffee which ALMOST matched up to Boston Tea Party (trust me, coming from him that’s really saying something).

 Price and Rating